microsoft/vscode-wiki/How-to-Contribute.md

 We're also interested in your feedback for the future of VS Code.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

 ## Translations
 We appreciate your localization contributions, either by providing new translations, voting on translations, or suggesting process improvements.
-We take translations through a community localization service, not through the vscode repo.
-See [our localization site](https://github.com/Microsoft/Localization/wiki) to get started.
+Please file corresponding issues in the [VS Code repository](https://github.com/Microsoft/vscode/issues)

 ## Discussion Etiquette